DavidSolan0/biodiversity_shiny_app/README.md

 Certainly!
 Here’s how you can structure the repository section in your `README.md` to explain the folder organization and provide instructions for deploying the app to ShinyApps.io, including token creation:

 ---

-## Repository Structure

-This repository is organized into the following key directories and files:

-- **`src/`**: Contains the core components of the Shiny application.
-  - **`UI.R`**: Defines the user interface of the Shiny app.
-  - **`server.R`**: Contains the server logic for the Shiny app.
-  - **`app_deployment.R`**: Script for deploying the app to ShinyApps.io.
-Instructions for creating a token and linking it to your local workspace are provided below.
-  - **`modules/`**: Contains Shiny modules required for the app.
-These are organized as separate R files to modularize the app's functionality.

-- **`data/`**: Stores the data files used by the app.
-  - **`normalized/`**: Contains the input data in its normalized form, used for processing and analysis within the app.

 ## Deploying the App to ShinyApps.io